 The Education Department at The National Museum of the Pacific War seeks to inspire all of our audiences – students and adults alike - to engage with our collection and exhibitions through programs and resources.
+For educators, our team provides lessons, resources, and professional development opportunities!

 The National Museum of the Pacific War hosts a number of ongoing and special events open to the public throughout the year.
 From educational programs to speaker engagements, the Museum has a variety of programming for all ages.